 U.S. Ports.
-The U.S. maritime system includes more than 300 sea and river ports with more than 3,700 cargo and passenger terminals and more than 1,000 harbor channels spread along thousands of miles of coastline.4
+The U.S. maritime system includes more than 300 sea and river ports with more than 3,700 cargo and passenger terminals and more than 1,000 harbor channels spread along thousands of miles of coastline.

-Transportation firms tend to concentrate traffic through major cargo hubs because of the high cost of their infrastructure.5 The top 50 ports in the United States account for about 90% of all cargo tonnage and 25 U.S. ports account for 98% of all container shipments.6 Energy products are concentrated at particular ports.
-For instance, almost one-quarter of California's imported crude oil is offloaded in one geographically confined area.7
+Transportation firms tend to concentrate traffic through major cargo hubs because of the high cost of their infrastructure.
+The top 50 ports in the United States account for about 90% of all cargo tonnage and 25 U.S. ports account for 98% of all container shipments.
+Energy products are concentrated at particular ports.
+For instance, almost one-quarter of California's imported crude oil is offloaded in one geographically confined area.

 Commercial Ships Using U.S. Ports.
-In 2001, approximately 5,400 commercial ships made more than 60,000 U.S. port calls.
-Most ships calling at U.S. ports are foreign owned and foreign crewed; less than 3% of U.S. overseas trade is carried on U.S.-flag vessels.8
+In 2003, approximately 6,000 commercial ships made approximately 60,000 U.S. port calls.
+Most ships calling at U.S. ports are foreign owned and foreign crewed; less than 3% of U.S. overseas trade is carried on U.S.-flag vessels.